jennymarin1989/Test-automation-Cucumber-Cypress-Gherkin/README.md

 ## Approach

 The main goal of this project is to practice the implementation of Behaviour Driven Development on test automation using tools like Cypress, Cucumber and Gherkin.
-This approach will allow to write test specifications in a human-redable way utilising 'Gherkin' syntax and allowing 'Cucumber' to read those specifications and validate the software functionality.
-In this case, automated tests were created to review the functionality of main fetures in Saucedemo website.
+This approach will allow me to write test specifications in a human-redable way, utilising 'Gherkin' syntax and allowing 'Cucumber' to read those specifications and validate the software functionality.
+In this case, automated tests were created to review the functionality of main fetures in [Saucedemo website](https://www.saucedemo.com/).

 Features to test: